Trial of sodium phenylbutyrate-taurursodiol for amyotrophic lateral sclerosis

 Digital Object Identifier (DOI)

 Paganoni, Sabrina; Macklin, Eric A.; Hendrix, Suzanne; Berry, James D.; Elliott, Michael A.; Maiser, Samuel; Karam, Chafic; Caress, James B.; Owegi, Margaret A.; Quick, Adam; Wymer, James; Goutman, Stephen A.; Heitzman, Daragh; Heiman-Patterson, Terry; Jackson, Carlayne E.; Quinn, Colin; Rothstein, Jeffrey D.; Kasarskis, Edward J.; Katz, Jonathan; Jenkins, Liberty; Ladha, Shafeeq; Miller, Timothy M.; Scelsa, Stephen N.; Vu, Tuan H.; Fournier, Christina N.; Glass, Jonathan D.; Johnson, Kristin M.; Swenson, Andrea; Goyal, Namita A.; Pattee, Gary L.; and Andres, Patricia L., "Trial of sodium phenylbutyrate-taurursodiol for amyotrophic lateral sclerosis" (2020).
-Neurology Articles.
+Neurology.
 577.